grheza/grheza/README.md

 ## 🚀 About Me

 I am a passionate developer with a love for learning new technologies and building amazing projects.
-I enjoy working on open-source projects and collaborating with other developers.
+I enjoy working on Mobile App Development projects and collaborating with other developers.
+Experienced and dedicated Mobile App Developer with impressive expertise in the IT industry for years.
+I have the ability to adapt, plan, develop and transform technological ideas into applications.
+Experienced in developing applications for iOS and Android platforms, using various latest technologies such as Swift/UI, Java/Kotlin and Flutter.
+I have been involved in various projects from the design stage to application release, and managed to significantly improve the user experience and application performance.

-- 🌱 I’m currently learning Swift, SwiftUI, Flutter, AI
+- 🌱 I’m currently learning Swift/SwiftUI, Java/Kotlin, Flutter, AI (Phyton)
 - 🔭 I’m currently working on Allianz Discover (DCV Team)
 - 💬 Ask me about Mobile Application Development
-- 📫 How to reach me: rhezacorpgates@gmail.com
+- 📫 How to reach me: rheza.ekow@gmail.com
 - ⚡ Fun fact: I love tech so much

 ## 🛠️ Skills

+- Swift/SwiftUI (Native iOS)
+- Java/Kotlin (Native Android)
-- [Skill 1]
+- Flutter (Hybrid)
+- Git Repository (Gitlab, Bitbucket)
+- Core Data, Realm Database
-- [Skill 2]
+- Rest APIs
-- [Skill 3]
+- GitLab CI/CD
+- Unit, Widget, Integration Test
+- Google Cloud, AWS
+- Agile, Waterfall Methodology
+- MVP, MVVM, VIP, VIPER Architecture

 ## 📈 GitHub Stats